annamariaferiozzi/annamariaferiozzi.github.io/README.md

 With my job experiences I've gained experience in leading tour or park groups, in the publishing industry as publisher.

-## My hourney as an International Students
+## My journey as an International Students
 ![image](https://github.com/user-attachments/assets/1dae80c5-d49d-4205-ae24-6f5011cb952e)

 My journey in Japan has been one of the most meaningful experience of my life!
 I made so many memorable memories, the difficulties such as facing cultural and language differences made me grow as a person, I met many people that inspired me and I improved my language skills so much.